CKalitin/ckalitin.github.io/_posts/2026-02-17-solar-project-insights.md

 Every member on the team must understand what an MVP looks like for their project.
 This is the minimum set of features that must be implemented for the car to drive at competition.
 Before other work is attempted, the designer should be working towards the MVP and ensuring that it is completed on time.
 Once it's guaranteed that your project will have the MVP features by the deadline, then other MMR features can be added.

-An easy test you can run to determine if a given feature is an MVP or MMR is to ask yourself if competition was in a month, would you develop the feature.
+An easy test you can run to determine if a given feature is an MVP or MMR is to ask yourself if competition were in a month, would you develop the feature?
 A month is such a short timeline that you must only work on features that are strictly required for the car to drive.

 Notice this framework doesn't restrict a project to only having MVP features on its first revision.
 The limiting factor is your timeline.
 So, if time permits, extra features can be added in the first revision.